giannicic/forever/README.md

-    -t, --killTree   Kills the entire child process tree on `stop` --killSignal     Support exit signal customization (default is SIGKILL), used for restarting script gracefully e.g. --killSignal=SIGTERM -h, --help       You're staring at it
+    -t, --killTree   Kills the entire child process tree on `stop` --killSignal     Support exit signal customization (default is SIGKILL), used for restarting script gracefully e.g. --killSignal=SIGTERM --tailable       log files will be rolled based on maxsize and maxfiles, but in ascending order.
+The filename will always have the most recent log lines.
+The larger the appended number, the older the log file.
+This option requires maxFiles to be set, or it will be ignored.
+    --maxsize SIZE   Max size in bytes of the logfile, if the size is exceeded then a new file is created, a counter will become a suffix of the log file.
+    --maxFiles N     Limit the number of files created when the size of the logfile is exceeded.
+    --zippedArchive  all log files but the current one will be zipped.
+    -h, --help       You're staring at it

   [Long Running Process]